-When the DITA parser chases down the DITA file name, DITA library topic @id, and <keyword> element @id, it inserts the value of the defined variable at the current location in of your DITA topic.
+When the DITA parser chases down the DITA file name, DITA library topic @id, and <keyword> element @id, it inserts the value of the defined variable at the current location in your DITA topic.

 If entering all this markup manually seems cumbersome, it is.
 DITA editors make the process of locating and inserting variables fairly easy.
 From the topic into which you want to insert a variable, you specify the location of a library topic and then double-click the name of the variable from the list of variables defined in that library.
 The editor inserts the complete reference for you.